 There is no fee for poets interested in submitting to the prize.
 Poets interested in having their work considered should observe the guidelines below:

 - Personal identification should not appear in the submission document in any form.
 The judge for The Brannan Prize will review all submissions without any identifying information.
+Identifying information should be included in the body text of your email only, not in the submission attachment.

 - Emerging, in this case, will not be defined by age but by publication record.
 The criteria for submission is that the poet may not have published a full-length book at the time the prize is given, although chapbook publication is fine.